 • You have met all or most of your non-retirement goals, such as buying a home, starting college funds, etc.

 • You have paid off all your debts.
-In the long run, high-interest rate debt will wipe out any gains you achieve by stuffing your 401(k) with cash.
+In the long run, high-interest-rate debt will wipe out any gains you achieve by stuffing your 401(k) with cash.
 Pay your debt off first.

 • If your 401(k) plan is not that great and has a lot of fees, you may be better off NOT maxing it out and putting the money into other vehicles.

-Retirement planning, in many respects, is a kind of high wire act involving saving enough money to last you later in life while also meeting daily and near-future needs.
+Retirement planning, in many respects, is a kind of high-wire act involving saving enough money to last you later in life while also meeting daily and near-future needs.
 The good news, though, is that you don’t have to go it alone.
 You can and should engage the services of a professional who has the expertise to review all your retirement options, including 401(k)’s, private pensions, savings, and investments.

-He or she will then be able to determine if maximizing your 401(k) makes sense in your particular situation or if you only want to contribute enough to meet your employer’s match,
+They will then be able to determine if maximizing your 401(k) makes sense in your particular situation or if you only want to contribute enough to meet your employer’s match,